Is Ketamine Assisted Therapy

 • Are seeking emergency or crisis mental health care

-• Want ketamine without therapy, preparation, or follow-up
+• You seek ketamine treatment without therapeutic, preparatory, or follow-up care.

-• Are not open to medical and psychological screening
+• You are not open to medical and psychological screening.

 Who Should Avoid Ketamine

-Suitability is determined through a consultation and screening process.
-Ketamine is not recommended for individuals with the following concerns:
+Suitability is determined through a consultation and screening process. consultation and screening.
+Ketamine may not be advised for those with specific medical or psychiatric issues.

 Medical Contraindications: